arnaudeveloper/msp430-HM10/README.md

             x++;
         }
  ```
-The reciver will recive this data, and after the detection in the folowing lines:
+The receiver will receive this data, and after the detection in the following lines:

 ```c